brian-springer/about/README.md

 I prefer *time to value*.
 Yes, I know this term has some industry meaning, especially in SaaS.

 Writing code is awesome and hard, but there’s so much else that can get in the way on the journey to a high-performing team.
-Broadly this boils down to reduce toil to increase time to value.
+Broadly this boils down to: reduce toil to increase time to value.

 - High quality metrics are important.
     - My favorite source is a terrific startup— [Span](https://www.linkedin.com/company/getspan).